julzaza/wildwitchherbs/_posts/2026-05-18-summer-solstice-kupala-nights.md

 The underlying logic remained astonishingly consistent.

 And for one unstable night each summer, much of Europe behaved as though the world itself had briefly opened.

+---

+## After the Fires Went Out

+Most of the people who gathered herbs before sunrise, floated wreaths on rivers, watched the dawn after a sleepless night, or carried embers home from solstice fires never called themselves pagans, occultists, or practitioners of magic.

+They were farmers, shepherds, fishermen, mothers, widows, village healers, and young people standing on the uncertain edge between childhood and adulthood.

+Yet for one night each year they acted as though the world revealed more than usual.

+They watched how water moved.

+They listened to dreams.

+They paid attention to herbs, birds, weather, and chance encounters.

+The solstice was not important because people believed they could control nature.

+It was important because they believed nature was speaking.

+Across the Balkans, Eastern Europe, and the Baltic lands, the old midsummer customs survived because they answered a question every generation asks:

+When the world changes, how do we know what comes next?

+For one brief night of fire, dew, songs, and restless wandering, people believed the answer might be found in the fields before sunrise.